theupdateframework/taps/tap7.md

 A git branch containing the official tool for conformance testing, and a client set up for conformance testing can be found at: https://github.com/theupdateframework/tuf/tree/tap7/tuf/scripts/conformance_tester

+**Note that the preceding must be updated to match the modified spec.**

 # Copyright